DavSDeveloper/DavSDeveloper/README.md

 # Hi there, I'm David Serna Restrepo! 👋

 Welcome to my GitHub profile!
-I'm a passionate Junior Front End Developer with a strong foundation in software development, web applications, and innovative technologies.
+I'm a passionate Junior Web Developer with a strong foundation in software development, web applications, and innovative technologies.
 Currently, I'm pursuing a degree in Systems and Computer Engineering at Universidad del Quindío.
 Here's a bit more about me:

 ## 🚀 About Me